One in Five Nursing Home Residents Abused by Other Residents

 Factors such as how cognitively aware residents were impacted the study.
 With residents living in dementia units and nurses with high caseloads, there was an increased amount of reported resident-on-resident abuse.
 Often times, dementia is tied to behavioral issues that could affect mistreatment.

 Abuse can have devastating effects on victims.
-If you suspect that your loved one is being abused in a nursing home or long-term facility, contact Charleston nursing home abuse lawyers at The Bell Law Firm immediately for a free legal consultation.
+If you suspect that your loved one is being abused in a nursing home or long-term facility, contact Charleston nursing home abuse lawyers at Stewart Bell, PLLC immediately for a free legal consultation.
 We can review your concerns and determine whether you are entitled to file a lawsuit and hold negligent parties accountable.
 We will work diligently on your loved one’s behalf to pursue justice and maximum compensation.

 Call 304-345-1700 to schedule your free case review.